 For the astrologer, the Universe is synchronicity in action, and every moment is a unique entity.
 Astrology presupposes a meaningful coincidence of planetary aspects with events here on Earth, and a synchronistic correspondence between the psychic state of the questioner with the answering astrological chart.
 To the Ancients, everything was an expression of geometry and number, with time having a determining quality in the same way that disturbances in the Earth's magnetic field are connected with changes in solar radiation and the seasonal fluctuations to which we are all subject.
 Astrology is the ancient art of interpreting the fractal nature of moments in time.
 By reading the relative positions of heavenly bodies, much like reading the hands of a great cosmic clock, we can determine the quality of the moment in question and bring our actions into accord with the basic structural (fractal) pattern of reality.
 In the words of Ecclesiastes, 'To every thing there is a season, and a time to every purpose under heaven'.

 Transits are the primary astrological technique used in the timing of events.
 A transit occurs whenever a planet moving in its orbit forms an aspect (an angular relationship) with a natal planet, or passes through a house in your chart.
 The transit graph is a 45 degree graphical ephemeris, a tool that has been with us for many years, yet it is not as widely used as it should be.
 Major life events are always accompanied by hard aspects, so these are the ones to look out for; soft aspects (such as trines and sextiles) do not carry nearly the same, if any, real impact.
-The graph is read from left to right (with the months of the year printed along the bottom edge, and natal planet symbols on the right), and displays the year's transits as intersecting lines.
+The chart flows from left to right (with the months of the year printed along the bottom edge, and natal planet symbols on the right), and displays the year's transits as intersecting lines.
 This allows you to see at a glance the times of greatest activity.
 The transit report itself is your day to day interpretation of these transits and your forecast for the year ahead.